somanydoors/custom-live-cd-rocky/README.md

 This will build a live CD image and place it in the current working directory, as well as the rendered Kickstart file used to build the live CD.

+The default image builds against Rocky Linux 9, but changing the tag to `8` will build using that version of Rocky instead.

 ### Variables

 These environnment variables can be set at runtime to customize the generated